 Margin trading on its own is risky; when joined with cryptocurrency, the risks only go higher.
 The volatility of the crypto market and margin trading combined call for margin traders to be specifically careful.
 Risk management strategies may help reduce risks; however, this is something beginners should stay away from.

-The ability to analyze charts, identify trends, and determine entry and exit points will not eliminate the risks associated with margin trading.
+The ability to analyze charts, pinpoint trends, and determine entry and exit points will not eliminate the risks associated with margin trading.
 Still, it may assist in better predicting risks and trading more effectively.
-Before leveraging their cryptocurrency trades, users should thoroughly understand technical analysis and extensive spot trading experience.
+Before leveraging their cryptocurrency trades, users should thoroughly understand technical analysis and have extensive spot trading experience.

 What strategies can investors use when trading on margin?

-- Hedging: Hedging involves using margin to take offsetting positions in different assets or markets.
+2. Hedging: Hedging involves using margin to take offsetting positions in different assets or markets.
 This strategy can help to reduce the overall risk of an investor’s portfolio, but it can also limit potential gains.

 It’s important to note that margin trading involves higher risk than trading with cash, and investors should always be aware of the potential risks and benefits of margin trading before using this strategy.
 Investors should also be familiar with their broker’s margin requirements and the terms of their margin agreement.